-Ryan knows the majority of his readers are content marketers, and because the main article in the email covers traffic goals, he opens with a short story about his personal experience.
+Ryan knows most of his readers are content marketers, and because the main article in the email covers traffic goals, he opens with a short story about his personal experience.

-The genius of this hook is that it’s not just a story about Ryan; it’s also a minor trauma that a lot of people in his audience have experienced.
-Of course they’re going to keep reading to learn what happened to Ryan and how he learned to set traffic goals.
+The genius of this hook is that it’s not just a story about Ryan; it’s also a minor trauma that many people in his audience have experienced.
+Of course, they will keep reading to learn what happened to Ryan and how he learned to set traffic goals.

-Notice how there’s no warming up content, no throat-clearing copy.
-The story begins at its most riveting moment, and you’re compelled to keep reading.
+Notice how there’s no warming-up content, no throat-clearing copy.
+The story begins at its most riveting moment, and you must keep reading.
 Here’s another example from Copyhackers (can you tell I like them a lot?):

 A surefire way to stoke your readers’ curiosity is to open with a mysterious set of numbers.
 In a split second, your mind races through a series of questions: “What does this mean?”
 “Why is it important?”
 “How do my numbers compare to this?”

-A hook can also be compelling purely by speaking to the interests of the reader.
+A hook can also be compelling purely by speaking to the reader’s interests.
 (Do I need to include a “relevant to my interests” meme?
 The temptation is strong.)

 Bottling relevance and serving it in your email hooks requires understanding where your customers are at in the customer journey and meeting them there.